-Policy Issues Raised Council response (including reason for Outline change
+Issues Raised Council response (including reason for Outline change

 change/no change including any relevant new

 guidance etc.)

 presumption against harmful development

 applies: (Green Belt, National Parks, the

 Broads, Areas of Outstanding Natural Beauty

 and within or otherwise likely to adversely

 affect a Site of Special Scientific Interest).
 The

 only such designation applying to Thanet is the

 SSSI (largely coinciding with European nature

 conservation designations.
 However, this

 designation is essentially limited to the

 foreshore and housing development will be

 subject to sufficient mitigation.
 On this basis

 the policies in the Framework do not signify

 any constraints that would justify a level of

 housing provision below that of objectively

 assessed need.

-Increase in deprivation These representations evidently reflect No change as these factors are
+• No change as these factors are

-Increase in crime concerns that providing more homes than considered to be already
+Increase in crime considered to be already

-needed by Thanet's existing population may addressed.

-fuel in-migration by vulnerable and benefit

-dependent households.

-Government policy as expressed in the NPPF

-is to boost the supply of homes, and in

-referring to its household projections as a

-starting point for assessing local need, it is

-clear that objectively assessed need will

-incorporate a continuing element of in-
+addressed.

+3

 migration.

 The draft Plan acknowledges that the district is

-relatively deprived and contains pockets of

-severe deprivation.
-However, it aims to ensure
+•

+• •

+Issues Raised change/no change including any relevant new guidance etc.)presumption against harmful development applies: (Green Belt, National Parks, the Broads, Areas of Outstanding Natural Beauty and within or otherwise likely to adversely affect a Site of Special Scientific Interest).
+The only such designation applying to Thanet is the SSSI (largely coinciding with European nature conservation designations.
+However, this designation is essentially limited to the foreshore and housing development will be subject to sufficient mitigation.
+On this basis the policies in the Framework do not signify any constraints that would justify a level of housing provision below that of objectively assessed need.Increase in deprivationThese representations evidently reflect
-Policy Issues Raised Council response (including reason for Outline change

-change/no change including any relevant new
+Policy Issues Raised Council response (including reason for change/no change including any relevant new Outline change

 guidance etc.)

 that planned development should serve to

 improve the social and economic position of

 the district by through a more aspirational and

 economically independent community through

 the measures summarised below.

-Adopting a positive economic and

-regeneration strategy to diversify and

-expand local job opportunities,
+Adopting a positive economic and regeneration strategy to diversify and expand local job opportunities,

 supporting a Parkway Station

-setting out area based housing

-objectives including improvements to

-the quality and configuration of housing

-stock and environment in certain areas
+setting out area based housing objectives including improvements to the quality and configuration of housing stock and environment in certain areas

 to support a mixed, settled and

 inclusive community.
 The NPPF notes that the planning system can

 serve to facilitate social interaction and create

 healthy, inclusive communities and expects

 policies and decisions to promote safe and

 accessible environments where crime and

 disorder and fear of crime do not undermine

 quality of life.
 The Plan's primary aims for

-development include promoting inclusive design, including a policy requirement that
+development include promoting inclusive

+design, including a policy requirement that

 development must improve people's quality of

 life by creating safe and accessible

 environments and promote public safety and

-security.
+Out of data avidance security.
+Contant of Dro Submission Droft

 Out of date evidence It is acknowledged that the Strategic Housing Content of Pre-Submission Draft